STYLE: Small Ship Expedition Cruise

 Our expedition team will continue to share their wealth of knowledge about the wildlife, history and natural world as part of the onboard lecture series.
 You will have ample time to enjoy observing seabirds from the stern of the ship, keeping a close watch for whales and other marine wildlife, or simply enjoying the many facilities available to you on the ship.

-Sea and weather conditions will determine our arrival time into the Falklands~Malvinas today.
+Sea and weather conditions will determine our arrival time into the Falklands (Malvinas) today.

-The Falklands~Malvinas comprises two large islands (East and West Falkland), with over 700 islands scattered off the coast.
+The Falkland Islands comprises two large islands (East and West Falkland), with over 700 islands scattered off the coast.
 All but seven of these are uninhabited, with windswept coastlines, white sand beaches and crystal-clear water.
 These beautifully barren islands are true wildlife havens, sheltering an impressive diversity of birdlife, including the largest black-browed albatross colony on earth.
 The cold, nutrient-rich waters surrounding the islands make this a prime location for spotting marine life.

-There are many beautiful areas to explore across the Falklands~Malvinas, each offering a unique perspective on this magnificent archipelago.
+There are many beautiful areas to explore across the Falkland Islands, each offering a unique perspective on this magnificent archipelago.
 Your experienced expedition team, who have made countless journeys to this area, will use their expertise to design your voyage from day to day, choosing the best options based on the prevailing winds, weather and wildlife opportunities.

 Even though we’re north of the Antarctic Convergence it can be quite chilly here, so you will want to layer up before joining Zodiac cruises into rocky coves or along sea cliffs, keeping watch for seals, sea lions, dolphins and penguins.
 On landings we may visit albatross colonies, penguin rookeries and perhaps even have a traditional English ‘tea and scones’ at a local cottage.

-Conditions permitting, we aim to land in historic Stanley, the capital of the Falklands~Malvinas.
+Conditions permitting, we aim to land in historic Stanley, the capital of the Falklands.
 This charming town has a distinctly British character, with terraced town houses, pioneer cottages and even an iconic red telephone box!
 Colourful buildings house cosy cafes, English pubs, souvenir shops, a post office and the fascinating Historic Dockyard Museum, with displays on the maritime history of the Falkland Islands, natural history and links to Antarctica.

 During the early morning, we cruise up the Beagle Channel, before quietly slipping into dock in Ushuaia, where we will be free to disembark around 8.00 am.
 Farewell your expedition team and fellow passengers as we all continue our onward journeys, hopefully with a newfound sense of the immense power of nature.
-A transfer to Ushuaia airport or to your hotel is included in the voyage fare.

-NOTE: At the conclusion of the voyage, we do not recommend booking flights departing Ushuaia prior to 12.00 pm on the day of disembarkation in case of delays.
+Note: At the conclusion of the voyage, we do not recommend booking flights departing Ushuaia prior to 12.00 pm on the day of disembarkation in case there are delays.

-• Photograph ice seals as you Zodiac cruise through glassy waters, marvelling at the iridescent blues of icebergs.
+Photograph ice seals as you Zodiac cruise through glassy waters, marvelling at the iridescent blues of icebergs.

-• In the Antarctic Peninsula, whales start to arrive to feed on plentiful krill after a marathon migration to here.
+In the Antarctic Peninsula, whales start to arrive to feed on plentiful krill after a marathon migration to here.

-• In South Georgia king penguins are sitting on eggs, chicks are hatching, juveniles are moulting and fledging.
+In South Georgia king penguins are sitting on eggs, chicks are hatching, juveniles are moulting and fledging.

-• Hike from Fortuna Bay to Stromness and enjoy striking views of the abandoned whaling station with our vessel anchored in the bay.
+Hike from Fortuna Bay to Stromness and enjoy striking views of the abandoned whaling station with our vessel anchored in the bay.

 Featuring industry-leading technology and streamlined cruising design the Sylvia Earle is one of the most modern and technologically advanced vessels sailing the polar regions.
 Named after the first female Chief Scientist of the U.S. National Oceanic and Atmospheric Administration, the Sylvia Earle lives up to her namesake with a deep focus on protecting the natural environment.
 The ship features one of the lowest polluting marine engines in the world, with low energy consumption and higher fuel efficiency bringing an overall 80% reduction to emissions compared to Tier 1 engines.
 The ship also utilises virtual anchoring technology along with thrusters and propellers to minimise damage to the ocean floor caused by conventional anchors.
+The Sylvia Earle carries a maximum of 132 passengers and has 71 on board cabins.
+Between landings, guests will be able to enjoy time in the gym, sauna or wellness centre.
+For zodiac excursions the vessel has four dedicated, sea-level launching platforms making boarding as efficient and safe as possible, allowing you to get off and experience the magical sights of fjords, glaciers and icebergs as quickly as possible.
+Cabins and suites are elegantly designed and spacious to give guests the most comfortable experience possible.
+Certified 100% Climate Neutral, with a fully equipped Citizen Science Centre, expert lectures and participative Citizen science programs, to enrich your knowledge and connection to the polar regions.

-Ice Class: Length: 104m
+Ice Class:

 Breadth: Max